zhoooltyj/samsung/CodeBook.md

 ##Data Dictionary (tidy_data_2.txt)

-The second tidy data set contains split data.
-There are the average of each variable for each activity and each subject.
+The second tidy data set contains split data by subject and activity.

-The first number in the column name identifies the subject who performed the activity.
+The first number in the name of the block identifies the subject who performed the activity.
 Its range is from 1 to 30.

-The second number in the column name identifies the activity type.
+The second number in the nema of the block identifies the activity type.
 Its range is from 1 to 6.

 Other columns contain only the measurements on the mean and standard deviation for each measurement.
 There is the average of each variable for each activity and each subject.